This page last updated: 15 January 2007

 282.011

-32mm double lined outer and single lined inner circle; manuscript date noted September 21 and October 14, 1899; also noted without date
+32mm double lined outer and single lined inner circle; manuscript dates noted September 21 to November 21, 1899; also noted without date

 Color: Purple